 (NCBI-index: 987999)

 The Short-cloaked Moth (Nola cucullatella) is nocturnal and is attracted to light easily.
 At the base of the forewing, there is a brown zone with a black border.
 When resting, it seems as if he is wearing a cape.
-The central zone is white and the rear end is brownish.
-It flies in one and sometimes two generations from June to September and the wingspan is 15-20mm.
-Host plant: Hawthorn, Blackthorn, and Apple.
+The central zone is white, and the rear end is brownish.
+It flies in one or sometimes two generations from June to September, and the wingspan is 15-20 mm.
+Host plant: Hawthorn, Blackthorn, Apple.
 Dutch name: Klein visstaartje.
-Frisian name:
+Frisian name: –

 Flying period: